 This post looks at how breakthroughs in quantum physics could be applied to military technologies, specifically how it could lead to more accurate and discriminate targeting.
 Quantum physics (explained here) is basically a way of looking at particles in two states at once, for example seeing sun-light as waves, or photons.

 How quantum physics applies to computing was rather wonderfully explained by Canadian Prime Minister Justin Trudeau at a recent press conference:

 Anyway, here’s Maziar:

 Specific to counter-terrorism and defence, the article ‘Metrology – Sensing Sensibility’ is particularly interesting.
-It discusses how QP will boost the capabilities of all sorts of sensory devices, such as atom interferometers (a kind of gravity sensor).
+It discusses how QP will boost the capabilities of all sorts of sensory devices, such as gravimeters, which are used to measure the strength of a gravitational field.
 Five applications are immediately apparent, some of which are in the article.

 Firstly, accurate gravity sensing will enable attacking forces to detect underground and undersea movements, which will be a boon to detecting submarine movements from afar.
 Of course, this could mean the deterrent effect of the UK’s submarines and torpedoes could disappear, unless of course a counter-measure of some sort is discovered.